The website is selling tickets for hundreds of dollars.

 However, both Qatar Airways and Banana Island confirmed to Doha News that this is a fake event and they have no affiliation with the festival.

 “We are not selling tickets for any supposed festival, as posted by bananaislandfestival.
 Please do not buy tickets from them and please help us to report them.
 Anybody can report using his or her own account.
-Thank you,” Banana Island said in a statement on Instagram.
+Thank you,” the resort island said.

 The website failed to include the Banana Island’s logo, a simple ‘About Us’ section, contact details, and a copyright notice on the bottom of the homepage.